nichnaib/extension/README.md

 ## Usage

-Load the whole folder at [chrome://extensions](chrome://extensions/).
+Go to [chrome://extensions](chrome://extensions/), abilitate developer mode and load the whole folder.